FlexyTools/Flexy.Docs/Framework/Flexy.Core/Readme.md

 ### [GameContext](GameContexts.md)
 Flexy way to think about game dependencies and their composition. **Context based**
-You can think like DI Container but more clear and tied to scenes and GameObjects so you can get GameCOntext from every GO or scene
+You can think like DI Container but more clear and tied to scenes and GameObjects so you can get GameContext from every GO or scene

 ### [Binders](Binders.md)
 Core of Flexy.Binding system